-Germany is home to over 25,000 castles, and Heidelberg city shares in some of these undisputed tourist attractions.
+Germany is home to over 25,000 castles and Heidelberg city shares some of these undisputed tourist attractions.
 The Heidelberg Castle is a key landmark in the city and certainly one of the most visited sites.
-Towering over 80 meters high, this impressive castle’s construction dates back to the 13th-Century.
+Towering over 80 meters high, this impressive castle’s construction dates back to the 13th century.

 The castle has arguably seen more destruction and rebuilding than any other Castle in Germany.
 Even as early as 1400, the castle had been destroyed and rebuilt by Prince Elector Ruprecht III.
 It later became the regal residence.

-This medieval castle not only offers the perfect city’s view but also a glimpse at the world’s largest wine barrel.
+This medieval castle not only offers the perfect city view but also a glimpse at the world’s largest wine barrel.
 In addition, Heidelberg Castle hosts numerous festivals, most of which take place in its scenic courtyard.
-Other activities are frequently held here, include concerts, theater performances, and firework displays.
+Other activities are frequently held here, including concerts, theater performances, and fireworks displays.

 The Castle Festival is one such event that happens here between June and August.
 It features a mix of choral music, folk, jazz, theater, and opera, making it one of the best places to have fun while in Heidelberg.